 China is the world's largest importer of timber, as domestic supply of industrial wood has failed to keep up with China's industrial manufacturing capacity.
 China faces increasing pressure to address its influence on illegal logging around the world, due to its growing demand and export of wood and wood products.

 A moratorium on commercial harvesting from state owned natural forests was put in place in 2016 and extended to all natural forests from the beginning of 2017.
-By the end of 2017, no logging in natural forests will be allowed.
 Forest maintenance is allowed and timber from this can be sold legally.

 CITES appendix II: Dalbergia spp., Taxus spp., Rauvolfia serpentina, Aquilaria spp

 - Find out the different sources of legal timber